dmbaughman/wisetail-bike-builder/readme.md

 **Step 5: Set Up the Database.**

-We will be using a sqlite database.To set this up,from the wisetail-bike-builder directory run:
+We will be using a sqlite database.To set this up, from the wisetail-bike-builder directory run:

     touch database/database.sqlite
     php artisan migrate